thomassimmer/Flutter-Actix-App/README.md

 ### Run locally on an external device

-Change every occurrence of 192.168. somewhere in the code to match your IP.
+Change every occurrence of 192.168. somewhere in the code to match your local IP address.

 Create frontend/.env on the model of frontend/.env.template changing the variable to match your situation (API_BASE_URL for instance).